Summer colds are no fun.

-It’s hard for me even to know where to start with this story, which will unfold over the course of at least three separate posts.
+It’s hard for me even to know where to start with this story, which will unfold over the course of three posts.

-Now, looking back, it feels like a distant memory.
+Now, as we’re nearly finished with the effects of whooping cough, I’m looking back at the notes I jotted down when it all began.
+It already feels like a distant memory.
 Was it really that bad?

 I’m glad I wrote quite a bit while everything was fresh, because it’s a different story from the foxholes than it would have been if I was sharing from my current vantage point.